-Following are the steps followed to prepare Receipts and Payments A/c :
+Following are the steps followed to prepare Receipts and Payments A/c:

-- At first, the cash and bank balance carried forward from the last year is shown on its debit side.
-In case there is bank overdraft at the beginning of the year, enter the same on the credit side of this account. - The amounts are shown under relevant heads such as subscription, donations etc. on the receipts side and salary, rent, purchase of sports equipment, books etc. on the Payment side. - The amounts comprise of only cash and all cash received or paid during the period for which Receipts and Payments Account is prepared.
+- At first the cash and bank balance carried forward from the last year is written on its debit side.
+In case there is bank overdraft at the beginning of the year, enter the same on the credit side of this account. - The amounts are written under relevant heads such as subscription, donations etc. on the receipts side and salary, rent, purchase of sports equipment, books etc. on the Payment side. - The amounts comprise of only cash and all cash received or paid during the period for which Receipts and Payments Account is prepared.
 No distinction is made between the items of revenue nature or capital nature and whether these belong to current year, previous year or the coming year.

-Finally, this account is balanced by deducting the total of the credit side i.e. the total payments from the total of the debit side i.e. total receipts and is put on the credit side as 'balance c/d'.
+Finally, this account is balanced by deducting the total of the credit side i.e. the total payments from the total of the debit side i.e. total receipts and is put on the credit side as 'balance cld'.

-It shows the closing cash and Bank balance which is shown on the asset side of the Balance sheet of the concerned organisation.
+It shows the closing cash and Bank balance which is written on the asset side of the Balance sheet of the concerned organisation.

 A student has prepared the following Receipts and Payments A/c.
 Some of the items have been entered on wrong side.
-Correct the Account.
+Correct the statement.

 Receipts and Payments A/c for the year ended 31st Dec.
-2013
+2006

+Dr Cr

-Particulars Amount ₹ Particulars Amount ₹
+Particulars Amount Rs Particulars Amount Rs

-Opening balance 1,800 Entrance fees 400
+Opening 1800 Entrance fees 400

 Wages 800 Sale of Newspapers 200

-Subscription 3,600 Purchase of Books 2,400
+Subscription 3600 Purchase of Books 2400

-Cash in hand 2,300
+Cash in hand 2300

 Telephone charges 600

 Interest on Fixed deposit 300

-6,200 6,200

-19.4 RECEIPTS AND PAYMENTS ACCOUNT AND CASH BOOK
+16.4 RECEIPTS AND PAYMENTS ACCOUNT AND CASH BOOK

 You have learnt about Cash Book and Receipts and Payments Account.
-You have also learnt that Receipts and Payments Account is prepared with the items taken from the cash Book, still there are some differences between the two which are given as below:
+You have also learnt that Receipts and Payments Account is prepared with the items taken from the cash Book.
+There is a distinction between the two which is given as below:

-Difference between Receipts and Payments Account and Cash Book
+Table 16.1 Difference between Receipts and Payments Account and Cash Book

 Receipts and Payment Account Cash Book 1.
-It is prepared at the end of the accounting year.
-It is prepared on day-to-day basis.
-2. An item appears only once.
+It is prepared at the end the accounting year.
+It is prepared on day to day basis.
+2. Every item appears only once.
 Items appear number of times on different dates depending upon their occurence.

-E It serves the purpose of Trial Balance to prepare the financial statements.
-It is a means of maintaining record of cash transactions. t reflects the activities of the organisaiton.
-It is only a systematic record of day to day cash transactions. t is prepared only by Not-for- Profit Organisations (NPOs).
+3. It serves the purpose of Trial Balance to prepare the financial statements.
+It is a means of maintaining record of cash transactions.
+4. It reflects the activities of the organisaiton.
+It is only a systematic record of day to day cash transactions.
+5. It is prepared only by Not-for-Profit Organisations (NPOs).
 It is also prepared by business organisations meant to earn profit.